-According to the U.S. Bureau of Labor Statistics (BLS), employment for marketing managers is expected to increase by 13% from 2012-2022 (www.bls.gov).
-The BLS also stated that, as of May 2014, the median annual salary for marketing managers was $127,130.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for marketing managers is expected to increase faster than average from 2018 to 2028 (www.bls.gov).
+The BLS also stated that, as of May 2018, the mean annual salary for marketing managers was $147,240.

 Sales managers coordinate the sale of products to customers.
 They typically are responsible for an assigned geographic region.
 Some sales managers direct the activities of junior sales representatives in their region.
 They may establish sales goals and quotas, develop training programs and provide coaching on sales techniques and strategies.
 They can monitor sales trends to ensure supply of product can meet projected demand.
 They may also monitor trends that may be useful in the development of new products.

-In May 2014, the BLS reported that the median annual wage for sales managers was $110,660.
-Employment in this field is expected to increase by 8% through the 2012-2022 decade, the BLS further indicates, which is slower than average.
+In May 2018, the BLS reported that the mean annual wage for sales managers was $140,320.
+Employment in this field is expected to increase through the 2018 to 2028 decade, the BLS further indicates, which is as fast as the average.

 Supply Chain Manager